fostiropoulos/ablator/DEVELOPER.md

 ## Contributing Guide-Lines

-To avoid polluting the commit-history, each commit should be tested prior to pushing.
-Each commit should pass the tests, pylint, mypy and flake8.
+To avoid polluting the commit history, each commit should be tested before pushing.
+Each commit should pass the tests, pylint, mypy and flake8 and have a specific purpose i.e. you should not be making *test commits*, you can experiment in a different branch and then use a separate branch for committing your working changes.
+This can help other people track the commit history to specific issues in the future.

-**NOTE** as there is currently no GPU support in Github actions, you **must** test your code on a machine that has GPUs as well as running inside a Docker container without GPUS.
-It might seem uneccessary but there have been many cases were test cases fail for either when CUDA is present or not present, even if your changes seem unrelated to the entire workflow of the app.
+**NOTE** As there is currently no GPU support in Github actions, you **must** test your code on a machine that has GPUs as well as run your tests inside a Docker container without GPUS.
+It might seem unnecessary but there have been many cases where test cases fail either when CUDA is present or not present, even if your changes seem unrelated to the entire workflow of the app.

- In the main directory (after activating the correct enviroment):
+In the main directory (after activating the correct environment):

 1. `bash scripts/make_docker.sh`
 2.
 ```bash